Distant planets | Pictures | Reuters

 Distant planets

-The planet Kepler-186f, the first validated Earth-size planet to orbit a distant star in the habitable zone, which is a range of distance from a star where liquid water might pool on the planet's surface.
-The discovery is the closest scientists have...more
+Kepler-186f is seen in a NASA artist's concept released April 17, 2014.
+The planet is the first validated Earth-size planet to orbit a distant star in the habitable zone which is a range of distance from a star where liquid water might pool on the...more

-A planet-like object dubbed Sedna, a small icy body far beyond Pluto and the Kuiper Belt, a discovery that calls into question exactly what was going on during the early days of the solar system.
-REUTERS/NASA/JPL-Caltech
+A newly discovered planet-like object, dubbed "Sedna" is seen in this artist's concept released by NASA March 26, 2014.
+Astronomers have found a small icy body far beyond Pluto and the Kuiper Belt, a discovery that calls into question exactly what...more

 Dwarf planet Ceres is seen in the main asteroid belt between the orbits of Mars and Jupiter.
 Ceres, one of the most intriguing objects in the solar system, is gushing water vapor from its frigid surface into space, in a finding that raises questions...more